Wordpress vs. Squarespace — Why I Work Exclusively with Squarespace

 Wordpress versus Squarespace—the debate is almost as fierce as the one over how to say “GIF.”
 (For the record, I’m a firm believer in the hard G, not the peanut butter pronunciation.)

-But really, it’s like comparing apples to oranges—it’s not one-to-one.
+But really, it’s like comparing apples to oranges—it’s not a one-to-one comparison.

 Wordpress is an open source platform, which means you have complete access to their code and can modify it to your heart’s content.
 Squarespace is closed-source, meaning they limit access to their code.